-Whereas, as a governmental body, Milwaukee County recognizes its power to make change at a systemic level, on April 17, 2019, the Milwaukee County Board of Supervisors adopted File No. 20-173 which created Chapter 108, "Achieving Racial Equity and Health," of the Milwaukee County Code of General Ordinances.
-BHS is in alignment with this ordinance as BHS leadership continues to focus on social determinants of health as well as racial and health equity through the work it does internally with its operations and externally, with its participants, contracted provider organizations, system, and community partners.
+On April 17, 2020, the Milwaukee County Board of Supervisors adopted File No. 20-173 which created Chapter 108, "Achieving Racial Equity and Health," of the Milwaukee County Code of General Ordinances.
+DHHS is in alignment with this ordinance as DHHS leadership continues to focus on social determinants of health as well as racial and health equity through the work it does internally with its operations and externally, with its participants, contracted provider organizations, system, and community partners.